chenyu-xjtu/DualFluidNet/README.md

 # A Pioneering Neural Network Method for Efficient and Robust Fuel Sloshing Simulation in Aircraft
 Our paper has been accepted by *AAAI* 2025 🔥🔥🔥

-# DualFluidNet: An attention-based dual-pipeline network for fluid simulation
-One more related paper has been accepted by *Neural Networks* 2024 🚀🚀🚀

 ![Fluid Simulation in Canyon](https://github.com/chenyu-xjtu/A-Pioneering-Neural-Network-Method-for-Efficient-and-Robust-Fuel-Sloshing-Simulation-in-Aircraft/blob/main/canyon.gif)

 This repository contains code for our network for fluid simulation.